-On your last day of treatment a follow-up appointment will be booked with your radiation oncologist 6 weeks.
+On your last day of treatment a follow-up appointment will be booked with your radiation oncologist in 4 to 6 weeks.
 Any side effects that you have had during your treatment will start to improve around 2 weeks after your treatment has finished.